eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 Library implements [SD-JWT draft5](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-05.html) is implemented in Kotlin, targeting JVM.

 Library's SD-JWT DSL leverages the DSL provided by [KotlinX Serialization](https://github.com/Kotlin/kotlinx.serialization) library for defining JSON elements

 ## Use cases supported

 - [Issuance](#issuance): As an Issuer use the library to issue a SD-JWT (in Combined Issuance Format)
 - [Holder Verification](#holder-verification): As Holder verify a SD-JWT (in Combined Issuance Format) issued by an Issuer
-- [Holder Presentation](#holder-presentation): As Holder create a SD-JWT for presentation (in Combined Presentation Format)
 - [Presentation Verification](#presentation-verification): As a Verifier verify SD-JWT (in Combined Presentation Format)
 - [Recreate initial claims](#recreate-original-claims): Given a SD-JWT recreate the original claims